nmstuart20/easy_journal/README.md

 **Editor doesn't open?**
 - Set the `EDITOR` or `VISUAL` environment variable
-- The tool will try vim, nano, or vi as fallbacks
+- The tool will try vscode, vim, nano, or vi as fallbacks

 **Entries not showing in mdbook?**
 - Make sure you've run `journal init` first